 Avoid contact with moving parts during operation of the QIAcube HT.
 Under no circumstances should you place your hands under the robotic arm when it is lowering.
 Do not attempt to move any plates or tubes while the robotic arm is operating.
+Damage to the instrument

 Do not apply any manual force to the Y-arm (i.e. the pipetting head).
 We strongly recommend restarting the system if the Y arm was accidentally manually moved.